mineTomek/GreatConsole/README.md

 using GreatConsole;

 MenuOption[] options = new MenuOption[] {
-    new MenuOption("Option 1", "first option"),
+    new MenuOption("Option 1"), // It's by default null
     new MenuOption("Option 2", 2, DarkGreen, Green),
     new MenuOption("Option 3", new string[] { "this", "can", "be", "anything" }, Cyan, Yellow),
 };